pellinlab/ABSOLVE-seq/README.md

 ## Features<a name="features"></a>

-The package implements a two-stage pipeline comprising read preprocessing and off-target identification.
-The preprocessing module ingests pooled multi-sample FASTQ reads and demultiplexes them into sample-specific FASTQs for CRISPResso2 analysis.
+This package implements a two-stage pipeline consisting of read preprocessing and off-target identification.
+The preprocessing module demultiplexes pooled multi-sample FASTQ reads into target-plasmid-specific files for CRISPResso2 analysis and filters reads with dud plasmid barcodes or recombination errors.
+Off-target events are then identified using generalized linear models (GLMs) for indel estimation and Monte Carlo simulations for power analysis.

 <img src="./figure/absolveseq.svg" alt="absolveseq_flowchart" width="350">